vastopol/uexp/README.md

 intended for experiments with non C style languages

+For interesting stuff see:
+* Metropoli BBS files (tendency for files to contain junk chars or not work...)
+* The Software Preservation Society

 ### Assembly
 * x8086 The UCR Standard Library for Assembly Language Programmers 2.1